Marijuana (word): Etymology

 Other suggestions trace the possible origins of the word to Chinese ma ren hua (麻仁花, lit. 'hemp seed flower'), possibly itself originating as a loan from an earlier semitic root *mrj "hemp".
-The Semitic root is also found in the Spanish word mejorana and in English marjoram ('oregano'), which could be related to the word marihuana.
+The Semitic root is also found in the Spanish word mejorana and in English marjoram, which could be related to the word marihuana.
 This is also known in Mexico as "Chinese oregano".

 Additionally, traditional association with the personal name María Juana ('Mary Jane') is probably a folk etymology.
-The original Mexican Spanish used forms with the letter h (marihuana), and is famously used in the Mexican Revolutionary era (1910-1920) version of the lyrics of La Cucaracha.
+The original Mexican Spanish used forms with the letter h (marihuana), and is famously used in the Mexican Revolutionary era (1910–1920) version of the lyrics of La Cucaracha.
 Forms using the letter j (marijuana) seem to be an innovation of English, and their later appearance in French and Spanish are probably due to English influence.

-"The origin of the word “marijuana” foreshadowed its current use.
-Historically, the earliest and most numerous group of users in the Americas were slaves from western Central Africa (modern Gabon to Angola).
-Their words for cannabis are now used in nearly all the places they (involuntarily) ended up during the 1700s and 1800s, which includes West Africa, the Caribbean and South America.
-Most notably, in Central America, the Kimbundu (Angolan) word mariamba became the Spanish word marihuana."
-Hence, “mariamba” is where the word “marijuana” comes from.
-The word “marijuana” as we know it today didn't appear until 1846 in Farmacopea Mexicana, though it was spelled “mariguana.”
+Chris S. Duvall, an associate professor of geography at the University of New Mexico, provided a different theory of the word's etymology in 2015 on the website The Conversation:

+The word "marijuana" as we know it today did not appear until 1846 in Farmacopea Mexicana, though it was spelled "mariguana".
 In most following instances, the word was spelled marihuana.
 In Chilean Spanish, mariguanza is the dance of a shaman in an altered state of consciousness.

 English use

 Early use of the term marijuana

 The word entered English usage in the late 19th century.
 According to the Oxford English Dictionary, the first known appearance of a form of the word in English is in Hubert Howe Bancroft's 1873 The Native Races of the Pacific States of North America.
 Other early variants include "mariguan" (1894), "marihuma" first recorded in 1905, "marihuano" in 1912, and "marahuana" in 1914.
-According to the second edition of Webster's New International Dictionary, the word originally denoted a species of South American wild tobacco, Nicotiana glauca.
+According to the second edition of Webster's New International Dictionary, the word originally denoted a wild species of South American tobacco, Nicotiana glauca.

-The use of "marihuana" in American English increased dramatically in the 1930s, when it was preferred as an exotic-sounding alternative name during debates on the drug's use.
-It has been suggested that in the United States the word was promoted by opponents of the drug, who wanted to stigmatize it with a "foreign-sounding name".
-According to Lizzie Post, the word "marijuana" is deprecated because "in the early 1900s, the term marijuana was purposely used to negatively associate it with the Latino community."
+The use of "marihuana" in American English increased dramatically in the 1930s, when it was preferred as a "foreign-sounding name" to stigmatize it during debates on the drug's use.
 The word was codified into law and became part of common American English with the passing of the Marihuana Tax Act of 1937.